5 Backtesting Mistakes That Kill Live Accounts (2026)

 • Using daily high/low to set intrabar targets

 How to avoid it: Always use close[1] (the previous bar's data) for decision logic.
-Reputable backtesting platforms enforce this automatically through anti-repainting safeguards.
+Reputable backtesting platforms enforce this automatically through anti-repainting safeguards, so the bias becomes impossible rather than something you have to remember.

 Mistake 3: Repainting Indicators